Concrete Spalling: How to Identify and Fix the Issue

 • Discoloration: Spalled areas may exhibit discoloration, indicating weakened or damaged concrete.

 1. Seal it before it starts: People do not often discuss prevention for concrete surfaces enough.
 Using the right concrete sealant can keep concrete strong and in good shape without spending a lot of money.
+Properly installed anodes and repair materials can significantly enhance the durability of concrete surfaces.

 A LevelUp technician spraying SealantPro onto a concrete driveway